1. Complete the Application

 There are three categories of Candidates for Fellowship.
 Determine in which you best fit before beginning your Proposed Plan for Written Work.

-- Clinical Candidates are optometrists who are licensed to practice at the highest level permitted by law in their jurisdiction and are engaged in active clinical practice.
+- Clinical Candidates are optometrists who are licensed or accredited to practice at the highest level permitted by law in their jurisdiction and are engaged in active clinical practice.
 At least one case report is required for all clinical candidates.

-- Special Category Candidates may include administrators, executive directors, clinical consultants, librarians, editors, educators or others wo have distinguished themselves and optometry by their contributions to optometry or vision science.
+- Special Category Candidates may include administrators, executive directors, clinical consultants, librarians, editors, educators or others who have distinguished themselves and optometry by their contributions to optometry or vision science.
 This category is reserved for those candidates who are not in active clinical practice or participating in publishable scientific research.
 At least one original paper (either 1,200 word paper for 10 points or 6,000 word paper for 50 points) is required for all special category candidates.

 2. Communicate with Your Subcommittee Chair

 After the Academy receives a completed application, the applicant will receive an acknowledgement letter by e-mail welcoming him/her as a candidate for Fellowship and informing him/her of the Admittance Subcommittee to which the application has been assigned.
 Once assigned to a specific Admittance Subcommittee, it is the candidate's responsibility to update the appropriate Chair with any new contact information.
 For a list of the Admittance Committee Subcommittees and their respective Chairs/Vice Chairs, visit the Admittance Committee page

 3. Compile 50 Points and Submit Written Work

 All candidates submit a Proposed Plan for Written Work during the application process.
 To get started, first assess into which category you will submit your work.